enliven17/minePush/README.md

 ## How to Play

 1. Connect MetaMask wallet
-2. Set bet amount in STT tokens
+2. Set bet amount in PC tokens
 3. Choose number of mines (1-24)
 4. Click "Bet" to start game
 5. Click tiles to reveal diamonds or mines